 The following features are available in MySQL Shell.

 MySQL Shell provides an interactive code execution mode, where you type code at the MySQL Shell prompt and each entered statement is processed, with the result of the processing printed onscreen.
+Unicode text input is supported if the terminal in use supports it.
+Color terminals are supported.

 MySQL Shell processes code in the following languages: